A Critical Look at Dr. Eric Braverman

-In January 2015, the New York Post reported that (a) Braverman and his attorney Diana Moyhi were arrested for allegedly trying to steal confidential custody-case documents from a courtroom, (b) they were charged with tampering with public records and criminal contempt for disobeying a judge's orders not to remove the paperwork that was related to a nasty custody battle with his wife, and (c) the wife is claiming that their boys are not safe with him because he has tried to improperly medicate them .
+In January 2015, the New York Post reported that (a) Braverman and his attorney Diana Moyhi were arrested for allegedly trying to steal confidential custody-case documents from a courtroom, (b) they were charged with tampering with public records and criminal contempt for disobeying a judge's orders not to remove paperwork that was related to the custory battle, and (c) the wife is claiming that their boys are not safe with him because he has tried to improperly medicate them .
 In December 2015, he was tried before a judge who found him guilty of attempted petty larceny (a misdemeanor) and sentenced him to 15 days in jail plus a $175 fine.
 In 2017, based on this case, the New York State Board for Professional Medical Conduct charged Braverman with professional misconduct .

 - Foundation staff.
 PATH Foundation Web site, accessed Feb 10, 2015.

 - Braverman ER.
 Memories of Carl C. Pfeiffer, Ph.D., M.D.: Physician, scientist, teacher and philanthropist.
 Journal of Orthomolecular Medicine 4(1):5-7, 1989.

 - Braverman ER, Pfeiffer CC.
 The Healing Nutrients Sithin: Facts Findings and New Research on Amino Acids.
 New Canaan, CT: Keats Publishing, 1987, p 23.

 - Davidovit A. Dr. Eric Braverman: to Your Health.
 Lifestyles Magazine, circa 2007.